HumanCapitalAnalysis/research-module/iterations/bonn_ws_2018/README.md

 I will present an overview of the NLSY dataset including an introduction of accessing the data.
 In a next step, I will show how to perform some basic regressions, density plots, and heatmap plots in the Jupyter Notebook motivated by my Master thesis on modeling wage uncertainty in dynamic life-cycle models (based on this paper https://www.journals.uchicago.edu/doi/abs/10.1086/262080).

+## Manuscript

+Please submit your manuscript to Valerie on January 19th.
+The manuscript cannot exceed 18 pages which includes tables, figures, references, and the appendix.

 ## Presentation Schedule

-We only meet on the 24th of January in the Faculty Room ,U22, entrance Lennéstraße.
-Note that the presentations are 45 MINUTES for each group with 30 MINUTES presentation and 15 MINUTES discussion.
+We only meet on the 24th of January in the Faculty Room, U22, entrance Lennéstraße.
+Note that the presentations are 45 minutes for each group with 30 minutes presentation and 15 minutes discussion.

 | Time         | Speakers      | Topic        |
 | ------------ | ------------ | ------------ |